 We’re currently crushing on Sydney of The Daybook.

-Sydney’s love for life is contagious; you only have to lightly browse through the pages of The Daybook to feel it for yourself.
-Her two young kids are beyond adorable; their smiles light up every picture they’re in.
-The endearing way in which she gushes about her kids is enough to give us baby fever.
+Sydney’s love for life is contagious; you only have to lightly browse through The Daybook to feel it yourself.
+Her two kids light up every picture with their smiles.
 Her casual, chic style in the face of busy days inspires us to try a little harder getting ready in the morning.
 Like us, she has fun with her clothes; she admits to nowadays favoring “mid or high-rise to full on mom jeans.”
 If anyone can work a pair of mom jeans, it’s Sydney.

 The vibe she emanates is one-of-a-kind.
 From her personal style to her interior decorating, Sydney’s aesthetic is simple, clean and beautiful.
 Natural light splashes her tall white walls decorated with an artistic arrangement of prints and a tapestry for good measure.
 Wall envy is real.